 Matfer Bourgeat and De Buyer are two French companies that makes great quality carbon steel pans.
 Their products are made in France.
 Also, Wok Shop’s wok is made in USA.

 Stainless Steel – Non Toxic Cookware

 Stainless Steel is an overall most versatile cookware for many people.
-However, I would get a separate pot such as an enamel coated cast iron pot or a ceramic pot for cooking acidic food or cooking for long duration.
-In addition, personally I do not like cooking eggs or pancakes on stainless steel pans, therefore, I have a cast iron skillet by Lodge for cooking eggs, toasts or pancakes.
+However, if you want to avoid cooking acidic food in the stainless steel cookware, you can get a glass or porcelain enameled pot separately for those cooking needs.
+In addition, you can also get a cast iron frying pan separately if you don’t like cooking eggs on a stainless steel material.
+I personally I do not like cooking eggs or pancakes on stainless steel pans, therefore, I have a cast iron skillet by Lodge for cooking eggs, toasts or pancakes.
 However, some people, like my sister are good at cooking an egg on a stainless steel pan.
 She actually prefers a stainless steel frying pan over a cast iron one since she doesn’t like the heaviness of a cast iron skillet.
 Depending on your preference and cooking needs, you can add a piece of frying pan or a pot to your kitchen.
 (Stainless Steel Leaches Nickel and Chromium into Foods During Cooking)